2009 – 2016

 The programme aims to:

-- Analyze the effects of sustainable forest management on emission reductions compared to a Business As Usual (BAU) scenario
+- analyse the effects of sustainable forest management on emission reductions compared to a Business As Usual (BAU) scenario

 The most significant change from the partnership with FORCLIME is the improvement in the performance of the Forestry Education and Training Centre, including the use of video conferencing.
 I don’t need to be physically present when opening/closing meetings/courses.
 Forestry vocational secondary schools developed not only in Kalimantan, but across Indonesia.
 Although this has attracted some criticism, this is something that we are proud of.
 Additionally, a change in the mind-set of the teachers or instructors who were initially resistant to e-learning; now they accept it as a learning and teaching method that’s different from the conventional method.